 Trump’s Bans on Safe Passage

 To track the constantly changing landscape of immigration laws under the Trump Administration, IRAP has created a U.S. Safe Passage Status Tracker with current information on the status of certain U.S. migration pathways most frequently used by applicants overseas who are seeking safety.
-The tracker does not include information on asylum processing for individuals who have reached the U.S. border.
+The tracker does not include information on asylum processing for individuals who have reached the U.S. border or on individuals seeking to enter the U.S. on non-immigrant visas.

-Current as of May 26, 2020: In addition to the restrictions listed below, there are also COVID-19 proclamations banning entry of certain individuals who have been in mainland China, Iran, Schengen Area (Europe), United Kingdom, Republic of Ireland, or Brazil within 14 days of entry.
-People seeking safety may also face practical hurdles to travel due to COVID-19, including inability to travel internally within the country of their residence, inability to obtain exit permits, embassy closures, and lack of commercial flights.
+Current as of June 22, 2020: In addition to the restrictions listed below, COVID-19 proclamations ban entry of certain individuals who have been in mainland China, Iran, Schengen Area (Europe), United Kingdom, Republic of Ireland, or Brazil within 14 days of entry.
+People seeking safety may also face practical hurdles to travel due to COVID-19, including inability to travel internally within the country of their residence, inability to obtain exit permits, embassy closures, and lack of commercial flights through which to travel to the US.

 - Follow-to-join asylees with approved I-730 petitions: Follow-to-join asylees may travel.